Vedant7311/warehouse-inventory-management-java/InventoryManagementSystem/README.md

-# 📦 Inventory Management System – Mini Project
+# 📦  Warehouse Inventory Management System – Mini Project

-A basic Inventory Management System developed using Java and Swing.
+A basic Warehouse Inventory Management System developed using Java and Swing.
 This project provides a simple graphical interface for managing product inventory, including features such as adding, updating, and deleting items.